When Few-Shot Learning Meets Video Object Detection: Related Work

 \subsection{Few-Shot Learning}

 Few-shot learning methods can be categorized into meta-learning based methods and transfer-learning methods.

-{\bf Meta-learning} aims to learn a paradigm based on the base-class data with an episodic training strategy so that it can generalize to new tasks with only a few novel examples.
-Metric-based meta-learning methods learn a good distance metric from the few-shot examples of base classes \cite{matchingnetwork,prototypical,relationnet,DN4}.
-For example, Prototypical Network \cite{prototypical} measures the distance from queries and the prototypes of each class.
-DN4 \cite{DN4} explores the local descriptors to measure similarities.
-Optimization-based meta-learning methods like MAML \cite{maml}, LEO \cite{LEO} and Reptile \cite{reptile} aim to find a good optimization direction that converges faster to the optimal solution with fewer gradient steps.
+{\bf Meta-learning} aims to learn a paradigm based on the base-class data with an episodic training strategy so that it can generalize to new tasks with only a few novel examples \cite{matchingnetwork,prototypical,relationnet,DN4,maml,LEO}.
 However, most meta-learning based methods are designed for image classification.
-It is challenging to directly extend them to the few-shot video object detection scenario in this paper.

-{\bf Transfer-learning} based methods focus on how to train a good base model from the large amount of base-class data and then adapt the model to novel classes with only a few-shot of samples \cite{imprinting,activation,closerlook,transmatch}.
-Unlike meta-learning based methods, the base model is trained using traditional methods and a new classifier is built with a frozen feature extractor.
-Cosine-similarity is usually used to build the new classifier given novel-class samples \cite{imprinting, closerlook, activation}.
-Chen \etal \cite{closerlook} systematically analyzed the performance of building a cosine classifier when freezing the feature extractor and compared with popular meta-learning methods, demonstrating the effectiveness of transfer-learning based methods for few-shot learning.
-Again, most transfer-learning based methods are for image classification and have not been applied to the few-shot video object detection problem.
+It is challenging to directly extend them to the few-shot video object detection scenario in this paper. {\bf Transfer-learning} based methods focus on how to train a good base model from the large amount of base-class data and then adapt the model to novel classes with only a few-shot of samples \cite{imprinting,activation,closerlook}.
+Unlike meta-learning based methods, the base model is trained using traditional methods and a new classifier is built with a {\bf frozen} feature extractor.
+This `simple' method could achieve comparable or even better performance compared with popular but complicated meta-learning methods revealed by Chen \etal \cite{closerlook}.